-Performance outcomes Acceptable outcomes Response the balance from other sources (e.g. accessible swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
+Performance outcomes Acceptable outcomes Response stored water, with a minimum 7,500 litre tank, with the balance from other sources (e.g. accessible swimming pool, dam etc.) and access to the tank/s for fire trucks is provided for each new house or other development.
 Tank/s are to be fitted with a 50mm ball valve with a camlock fitting and installed and connected prior to occupation of the house and sited to be visually unobtrusive.
-Treatment and disposal of effluent PO4 Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality.
-A04.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; R4.1 Will Comply The development will be serviced by a new sewerage pump station, located and designed to serve the ultimate development.
-Details will be confirmed at the Operational Works phase. or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002).
+Treatment and disposal of effluent Provision is made for the treatment and disposal of effluent to ensure that there are no adverse impacts on water quality and no adverse ecological impacts as a result of the system or as a result of increasing the cumulative effect of systems in the locality.
+AO4.1 The site is connected to Council's sewerage system and the extension of or connection to the sewerage system is designed and constructed in accordance with the Design Guidelines set out in Section D7 of the Planning scheme policy SC5 - FNQROC Regional Development Manual; R4.1 Will Comply The development will be serviced by a new sewerage pump station, located and designed to serve the ultimate development.
+Details will be confirmed at the Operational Work stage. or AO4.2 Where not in a sewerage scheme area, the proposed disposal system meets the requirements of Section 33 of the Environmental Protection Policy (Water) 1997 and the proposed on site effluent disposal system is designed in accordance with the Plumbing and Drainage Act (2002).
 R4.2 Not Applicable Stormwater quality PO5 Development is planned, designed, constructed and operated to avoid or minimise adverse impacts on stormwater quality in natural and developed catchments by: (c) achieving stormwater quality objectives; (d) protecting water environmental values; (e) maintaining waterway hydrology.
-AO5.1 A connection is provided from the premises to Council's drainage system; or AO5.2 An underground drainage system is constructed to convey stormwater from the premises to Council's R5.1 Will Comply The stormwater drainage design will be further confirmed at the Operational Works phase, however a drainage easement and drain runs along the northern property boundary.
-Stormwater generated by the development will discharge to this lawful point of discharge.
+AO5.1 A connection is provided from the premises to Council's drainage system; or R5.1 Will Comply The stormwater drainage design will be further confirmed at the Operational Work stage.
+Stormwater generated by the development will discharged to a lawful point of discharge.
 R5.2 Not Applicable